aduh95/schwifty-markdown/README.md

 your code.
 You have to specify the language you are using, else it will be interpreted as plain text.

+**N.B.:** Schwifty uses the CDN hosted verion of `highlight.js`, which means a network access is required to perform the syntax highlighting.

 #### Automatic Table Of Content

 If the file you are editing in huge, the need to index your headings and have a